acs3ss/freight-rate-mate/README.md

 - Insurance rates can be upward of $16,000 per year
 - By knowing high risk factors, insurance companies can provide incentives for truckers to avoid high risk areas
-- Our tool is also useful for carriers because it allows them to view information about their fleet and send them SMS messages directly from the interface
+- Our tool is also useful for carriers because it allows them to view information about their fleet and send drivers SMS messages directly from the interface

 ## Tools Used: